hojin-koh/zsh-Skritt/README.md

 [I-0000.0] < End ./scriptname.zsh
 ```

-The main added functionalities of this library are:
+The main functionalities of this library are:
 - Opinionated colorful messages
 - Command-line parsing
 - Need-to-run check